Building Terminology Translator

 General contractor – responsible for the execution, supervision and overall coordination of a project and may also perform some of the individual construction tasks.
 Most general contractors including Levco, hire specialty contractors for such tasks, e.g. electrical, plumbing, HVAC.

 Subcontractor – a specialty contractor who works for another general contractor.
 All subcontractors have provided a signed agreement expressing understanding of the expectations laid out by the contractor pertaining to best practices and job site behavior.
-They also are required to maintain current General Liability Insurance and Workman’s Compensation coverage.
+They must also maintain current General Liability Insurance and Workman’s Compensation coverage.

 Cove Base– Made of vinyl or rubber this is the material that is commonly used as base board with vinyl or VCT.
 It is available in wide variety of colors and several heights, 4″ or 6″ .
 It is easy to install and makes a nice finished look.

-Crown molding– A molding used on cornice or wherever an interior angle is to be covered, especially at the roof and wall corner.
+Crown molding—A molding used on a cornice or wherever an interior angle is to be covered, especially at the roof and wall corners.

 D

-Design Build – An entity that is responsible for designing the remodeling space and also builds it.
+Design Build – An entity responsible for designing and building the remodeling space.
 This is what Levco Builders LLC does.

 DIY- also spelled DI-Why An abbreviation for Do It Yourself.
-Often used in reference to TV shows that make remodeling look ridiculously easy and fast for homeowners to do themselves.
+Often used in TV shows that make remodeling look ridiculously easy and fast for homeowners to do themselves.

-DOW- Description of work this is in reference to the approved document that describes all of the elements and specifications of the project.
+DOW- Description of work.
+This is the approved document that describes all of the elements and specifications of the project.

-Drywall – A manufactured panel made out of gypsum plaster and encased in a thin cardboard.
+Drywall – A panel made of gypsum plaster and encased in a thin cardboard.
 Usually 1/2″ thick and 4′ x 8′ or 4′ x 12′ in size.
 The panels are nailed or screwed onto the framing and the joints are taped and covered with a ‘joint compound’.
 ‘Green board’ type drywall has a greater resistance to moisture than regular (white) plasterboard and is used in bathrooms and other “wet areas”.
-The term Drywall came from the marketing side instead of Lath & Plaster which was considered “wet wall”.
+Drywall came from the marketing side instead of Lath & Plaster, considered a “wet wall.”
 Drywall sped up construction dramatically.
-Also used interchangeably with Sheetrock which is a name brand.
+It is also used interchangeably with Sheetrock, which is a name brand.

 Duplex– used in real estate means two units, in Electrical talk it is a 2 plug in one receptacle.
 (Fourplex has the same real estate and electrical meanings)